2021 Indianapolis FedEx shooting: Perpetrator

-Police identified the gunman as Brandon Scott Hole (August 20, 2001 – April 15, 2021), a former FedEx employee.
-Hole had worked at the FedEx facility from August to October 2020 before being terminated for absenteeism.
+Police identified the gunman as Brandon Scott Hole (August 20, 2001 – April 15, 2021), a former FedEx employee who was fired in October 2020 for absenteeism.
 Following the shooting, authorities conducted a search of his home and seized evidence, including electronics.
-While an investigation of archived content from Hole's deleted Facebook accounts did not reveal a motive, it did indicate that he was a "brony", a male fan of the children's television series My Little Pony: Friendship Is Magic.
+An investigation of archived content from Hole's deleted Facebook accounts revealed that he was a "brony", a male fan of the children's television series My Little Pony: Friendship Is Magic.
 Less than an hour before the shooting, Hole posted to Facebook: "I hope that I can be with Applejack in the afterlife, my life has no meaning without her.
 If there's no afterlife and she isn't real then my life never mattered anyway."
-The Federal Bureau of Investigation (FBI) concluded that the shooting was "an act of suicidal murder" intended to "demonstrate his masculinity and capability while fulfilling a final desire to experience killing people".

 Hole's father committed suicide in 2004.
 From fourth grade onward, Hole was diagnosed with several behavioral disorders, including disruptive behavior disorder, anxiety disorder, and autism spectrum disorder.
-His behavioral problems led to police being called to the home on at least two occasions and his inability to finish school.
+His behavioral problems led to police being called to the home on at least two occasions; he never completed formal schooling.
 In 2013, at age 11, Hole was arrested for physically attacking his mother, resulting in probation and counseling.
 A more serious incident occurred in March 2020 when Hole's mother warned the local authorities that her son intended to commit suicide by cop and had recently purchased a .410 Mossberg 500 pump-action shotgun.
 Police took Hole to a hospital and seized the shotgun, with an officer observing what appeared to be white supremacist websites on his computer.
 Hole was placed on a temporary mental health hold, but was released in less than two hours.
 The FBI questioned him the following month about the websites, but the investigation was closed due to insufficient evidence of any criminal violation or a racially motivated extremist ideology.

 Hole used two AR-15 style rifles in the shooting, both legally purchased from a licensed gun store in July and September 2020.
 Despite the March 2020 incident, Indiana's red flag law, which could have prevented Hole from making firearm purchases for at least six months after his detainment, was not fully invoked.
-Marion County prosecutors prosecutors did not schedule a hearing within the required fourteen days after the shotgun seizure, believing the law's objective was met since Hole's family did not want the shotgun back.
+Marion County prosecutors did not schedule a hearing within the required fourteen days after the shotgun seizure, believing the law's objective was met since Hole's family did not want the shotgun back.
 Prosecutor Ryan Mears noted that if his office had proceeded with the hearing and lost, they would have been forced to return the shotgun, given Hole had been treated but not prescribed medication.